faanid/dev-presentations/README.md

 ---

 ## Introduction
-Welcome to the **Dev Presentations and Workshops** repository!
+Welcome to the **Dev Presentations** repository!
 This repository is designed to be a centralized resource for developers, covering various topics in modern web development.
 Whether you're a beginner or an experienced developer, you'll find useful examples and presentations here.

 ---